tookerjebs/nipperlug-nextjs/content/stats/penetration.md

 Your penetration is reduced by enemy [Ignore Penetration](/stats/ignore-penetration) on a 1:1 ratio , but can be restored with [Cancel Ignore Penetration](/stats/cancel-ignore-penetration) on the same 1:1 basis.

-The exact interaction between Defense and Petentration has not been officially confirmed, but this [Penetration Effectiveness Table](/penetration-effectiveness-table/) shows a good approximation of how it works.
+The exact interaction between Defense and Penetration has not been officially confirmed, but this [Penetration Effectiveness Table](/penetration-effectiveness-table/) shows a good approximation of how it works.

 ## Example